traffordDataLab/dashboard/data/health/metadata/smoking_adults.md

-This chart shows the proportion of those aged 18+ years who are self-reported smokers.
+This chart shows the proportion of those aged 18+ years in the Annual Population Survey who are self-reported smokers.

 Source: [PHE Fingertips (PHOF 2.14)](https://fingertips.phe.org.uk/profile/public-health-outcomes-framework)